Household weighting for longitudinal analysis

 Many thanks for your enquiry.
 The Understanding Society team is looking into it and we will get back to you as soon as we can.

 Stephanie Auty - Understanding Society User Support Officer

-#3 Updated by Olena Kaminska over 1 year ago
+#3 Updated by Olena Kaminska almost 2 years ago

 1) You can use household weight if you have information for everyone in the household (if the information comes from hhresp or indall) and this information is averaged.
 Essentially you will have one value per household then - so household weight is appropriate.
 Nevertheless if the information comes from not all individuals in the household (e.g. from indresp file) then you must use individual level weights.

 2) We believe that households are not longitudinal entities as they change over time.

 #5 Updated by Ante B almost 2 years ago